chriswhong/awesome-mapbox-external-developer-resources/README.md

 - [img2geojson](https://caseymm.github.io/img2geojson/) - Digitize Geojson by tracing an image
 - [dropchop.io](https://dropchop.io/) - a browser-based GIS powered by Mapbox.js and Turf.js

+### Libraries
+- [mapboxgl-legend](https://github.com/markusand/mapboxgl-legend) - Add a legend to a mapbox-gl map by parsing layer layout & paint expressions.

 ### Data

 - [http://geojson.xyz/](geojson.xyz) - A simple, open source website, CDN, and CLI utility for the fast access of GeoJSON data for web mapping examples and experiments